gcharot/Zabbix/zjstat/README.md

 "1" is printed as only one Elasticsearch process is running.
 This value will then be return to zabbix.

-In order to avoid output garbage, zjstat silently send memory stats to zabbix; if you want to check the memory features locally you will need to set send_to_zabbix variable to 0 (see "Pre-run configuration chek" section).
+In order to avoid output garbage, zjstat silently sends memory stats to zabbix; if you want to check the memory features locally you need to set send_to_zabbix variable to 0 (see "Pre-run configuration chek" section).
 Then use the following command line :

 ```
 # ./zjstat.py Elasticsearch all